SheeNigami/Brainhack_TIL_2019-write-up/README.md

 The source code to what I did as well as the team's final code is in this respository.
 For some explaination of how to use the code and what is going on, read the README.md file of the respective python note books.
 If there is no README file, there will be some sort of explaination in the python notebook itself.
 ## Short Version/TL:DR
 This was my first experience at a hackathon/coding competition, and was also the first time I was exposed to Artifical Intelligence(AI) and deep learning.
+Through the camp, we were introduced to the fundementals of deep learning and CNNs for image classification.
+The challenge was to make a model to classify images into 15 different poses.
+We managed to get 5th place and won an Amazon Fire 7 tablet for everyone on the team.

 ## Quick Links
+* DSTA
+* Brainhack TIL 2019
+* Additional Materials

 ## 1. Intoduction
 Note: Before I starting talking about anything, I'd like to point out some things.